JackieBinya/jacqueline-binya-website/content/posts/be-the-change.md

 * Will my value as a techie diminish as I grow older?
 I transitioned into tech in my thirties and this something I plan to be doing for the longest time possible.

 This winter I was fortunate to get involved with the <a href="https://chaoss.community/" class="article-link">Community Health Analytics Open Source Software(CHAOSS)</a> Community and be part of the amazing work they are doing to change the future of tech.
 The work being done at CHAOSS gives me hope about the future and for me it's been an opportunity to be part of the change.
-I am contributing to the awesome <a href="https://github.com/badging" class="article-link">CHAOSS Badging</a> project.
-My participation in the CHAOSS Badging project has been part of my application for Google Summer of Docs 2020.
+I am contributing to the awesome <a href="https://github.com/badging" class="article-link">CHAOSS Diversity and Inclusion (D&I) Badging</a> project.
+My participation in the CHAOSS D&I Badging project has been part of my application for Google Summer of Docs 2020.

-CHAOSS Project was created to meet the demand and satisfy the need to measure the health of open source projects&/communities.
+The CHAOSS Project was created to meet the demand and satisfy the need to measure the health of open source projects&/communities.

 The simple way to solve this problem, was to:
 * Define metrics to measure open source health